-Have you ever been completely absorbed in watching a beautiful sunset, listening to a mesmerizing piece of music, or tasting something truly delicious that you had never tasted before?
+Have you ever been completely absorbed in watching a beautiful sunset, listening to a mesmerising piece of music, or tasting something truly delicious that you had never tasted before?
 These are wonderfully intense moments, in which your senses are completely open – and your worries seem far away.
 Wouldn't you wish these moments could last longer, or that you had more of them?
-As a matter of fact, that is possible, even in your everyday life.
+As a matter of fact, that is possible, even in your everyday life!

 Why not take 30 seconds right now to try it out?
 Just look around you and imagine that you have never been here before – wherever you are right now.
 What do you see?
 What do you really see, through the eyes of someone who has never seen this?
 What do you hear, smell, feel?